 Applying machine learning to operations

 The large-scale analysis of big data is an expensive process, however.
-Teams of data analysts are needed to study huge amounts of data to build the right models.
+You need teams of data analysts to study huge amounts of data to build the right models.
 Then the models still need to be continuously updated to maintain and improve the accuracy of their predictions.
 Interesting for those broad applications that are important to the business, but much too expensive and complex to apply to the day-to-day operations to make individual processes and activities ‘smart.’

 With our fintech platform (Aptic ARC), we discovered that if you have the right IT architecture, it is actually possible to add fully automated machine learning features.
 These can make the operational workflows both more effective and efficient.
 We’ve built an innovative extractor for our platform.
 It can automatically collect data and simultaneously normalise it.
 This can then be used directly in predictive statistical models – all without the need for a team of data analysts.